philipperolet/trg-players/README.md

 ### Installation
 - Install by cloning this rep.

-## Usage : Lapyrinthe ###

-- Start game with niceties (sound, rabbits everywhere, animations) with ``lein fig:build-lapy``
-- Start game with minimal skin with ``lein fig:build-mini`` (intended for AI Game visualisation)

-Move the player with arrow keys, or e - d - s - f keys.
-Game starts at level 1, and if the player clears all levels 6 you will see the ending.

-Cheat codes allow to start directly at a given level, or to slow down the enemies, by adding the query string `?cheatlev=X&tick=Y`

-## Usage : AI game ##
+## AI world

+### Purpose
+**AI world** provides a simple programmatic world, and an interface to implement wannabe-intelligent players to interact in this world.
+The world's rules are those of the above described games.
+Therefore, a good player will be able to navigate the maze to eat lots of fruits, while avoiding enemies.

+### Usage
+Launching AI world will run a single game using the player code located in `claby.ai.player`.

-Start game
+Start game:
-- in CLI with `lein run args`
+- in CLI with `lein run args`;
-- in REPL by getting to the `claby.ai.main` namespace and typing `(run args)`
+- in REPL by getting to the `claby.ai.main` namespace and typing `(run args)`.

 Run `lein run -h` to print CLI arguments.
 They are also described in `cli-options` at [claby.ai.main](src/claby/ai/main.clj).

-### Programmatic mode - interactive mode ###
+#### Programmatic mode - interactive mode ###
 In programmatic mode, game only displays initial and end states.

 Game can be run interactively using the `--interactive/-i` flag.
 In that case: